 The following points relate to the contents of the guideline:

 The guideline includes explicit references to the Maritime Connectivity Platform’s service registry.
-These should be rephrased, as the guideline should be service registry implementation agnostic.
+These should be rephrased or removed, as the guideline should be service registry implementation agnostic.
+Se section 3.2.1 below.

 The orchestration within a service not described in the guideline.

-The data model for the Service Specification should be aligned with S-100 Base data types.

 Service accepted payloads not explicitly expressed in formal representation for respective documentation level.
 Hint, this could be included in Service Design ServicePhysicalDataModel and possibly described in the Service instance as well.

-The service instance document should include more details as it is intended as the main document for service consumers.
-It is proposed to include more details on service coverage, required input, output, functionality, dynamic behaviour and allowed operations from the user-perspective.

 It is not discussed how to deal with the composition of services in the guideline.
 It could be beneficial to mention service composition at least on an informative level.

 Operational Service Instance descriptions and technical documentation for the service instance, should support more than one document each for a service instance in such a way, that an operator could benefit from a shorter version of the specification.

+Suggest to expand on definitions of the different actors in chapter 2.1, see proposed change in section 3.2.1 below.

 Extend the support for searching of services based on same technical design, STM have extended the Service Registry, but enumerations is not added in XML Schema.
 This requires today separate governance and monitoring of these fields.
 (ServiceType, Keywords)